Nakin Wisetchat

-Nakin Wisetchat (นาคิน วิเศษชาติ, born 9 July 1999) is a Thai professional footballer who plays as a right back.
+Nakin Wisetchat (นาคิน วิเศษชาติ, born 9 July 1999) is a Thai professional footballer who plays as a right back for Thai League 3 club Customs United, on loan from Port.

 Career

 Army United

 He was loaned from Bangkok United to Army United in 2019, where he was voted the best player of the season by fans after 2 goals and 5 assists in 31 matches.

 Ayutthaha United

 He remains with Bangkok united but has been loaned to Thai League 2 club Ayutthaya United.

 International career

 He was called up for the 2018 AFC U-19 Championship qualification in November 2017.
 In March 2019, he was called up to play in the 2020 AFC U-23 Championship qualification.
 This was followed by being called up to the January 2020 AFC U-23 Championship (the AFC qualifiers for the 2020 Olympics).